ashdavies/talks/2018-06-27-leveraging-databinding-with-kotlin2018-06-27-leveraging-android-databinding-with-kotlin/leveraging-android-databinding-with-kotlin.md

 ## MVVM

 ^
-Data binding works beautifully with the suggested MVVM structure, since the pattern is designed to expose the view state to the view as an observable property, without having to instruct the view, it's nullability is irrelevant.
+Data binding works beautifully with the MVVM pattern, since the pattern is designed to expose the view state to the view as an observable property, without having to instruct the view explicitly, therefore it's nullability is irrelevant as it is a passive receiver.

 ^
-Thus allowing us to take advantage of lifecycle aware components, that can react accordingly to the presence or absence of a lifecycle owner such as an activity or fragment, and what state that activity or fragment might be in.
+Furthermore, this allows us to take advantage of lifecycle aware components, that can react accordingly to the presence or absence of a lifecycle owner such as an activity or fragment, and what state that activity or fragment might be in.

 ---